 How we can help

-Our small business health insurance can help you and your people get well and back to work quickly.
-We understand that every business is different, with different wants and needs when it comes to health insurance.
+At AXA PPP healthcare, we understand that every business is different, with different wants and needs when it comes to health insurance.
 That’s why we think that the best way for you to get the healthcare cover that’s right for your business is to let you build your plan yourself.
-You may want to get speedy access to diagnosis and treatment for your team, or mental health support for the pressures which come with your area of work.
+We offer a range of cover options for you to choose from, so you can build a plan that's the best fit for you and your team.

 Whichever options you choose, all of our small business health insurance plans come with unlimited access to our 24/7 online GP service, Doctor@Hand (provided by Doctor Care Anywhere).
 This gives you and your team access to 20 minute appointments with a GP at a time and place that works for you (subject to appointment availability).
 Fair usage policy applies.